 Partnerships & Jobs

-Tapp Water is actively looking for European partners to support this project including research institutions, suppliers of technology, agencies supporting PR, video creation, events and more.
+TAPP Water is actively looking for European partners to support the launch and further development of the product including research institutions, suppliers of technology, agencies supporting PR, video creation, events and more.

 We are also actively recruiting people for this and other projects including software engineers, hardware designers, data scientists, product managers, marketing managers, quality assurance managers and more.